How much does a 2-week trip to the USA cost from the UK? A realistic budget covering flights, hotels, car hire, food, ESTA, insurance and activities.

 For a two-week trip this usually means £500 – £1,100 total, depending on the vehicle size and insurance package.

-For more information on driving in the US, see our guide to Driving in the USA: What Europeans Need to Know Before a Road Trip.
+For more information on driving in the US, and importantly relating to cost how to manage tolls, see our guide to Driving in the USA: What Europeans Need to Know Before a Road Trip.

 Hotels and Accommodation